Texas Ranger Dress Regulations

 Capt.
 Frank Hamer dressed for the field

-Note the pant legs tucked into the boots.
+Note the pant legs tucked into the boots, gloves and shirt and pants reminiscent of the Army cavalry.

 Col. Bill Sterling